-Do you ever feel that people are not buying from you because you don’t have enough stock.
+Do you ever feel that people are not buying from you because you don’t have enough stock?
 Does more stock mean more sales?
 We know that it’s not true, especially in the Business of Fashion E-commerce.
 You don’t need an inventory of thousands of SKUs to build a Profitable Fashion E-commerce brand.
 Your customers will always expect to see more and more product variety, but you can’t let their expectations dictate your inventory decisions.
 Here is the thing about having a huge inventory:

-But that doesn’t mean you should have small inventory.
+But that doesn’t mean you should have a small inventory.
 You obviously would want to scale-up your inventory as the demand of your products increase?
 This is how businesses grow, right?
 But we’re talking about striking a balance.

-How much inventory you should have if you’re a start-up?
+How much inventory should you have if you’re a start-up?

 Here is what we recommend: “Your online store should have only so many products that you’re able to write quality product descriptions, meta tags and click professional pictures; all with the available resources at your disposal.
 If the number of products on your store are so many that you’re unable to write quality product descriptions & meta tags and click professional pictures, your store is either overloaded with stock or it’s time to hire more people in your production team.”